 So today’s the day that I admit that I’ve lived in London for about 7 years and yet, until last month, I had never visited Little Venice.
 I don’t even know how this happened.
 I’ve always wanted to explore the canals of London, but I’ve never actually made that happen.
 Until this year finally.

 A few weeks ago Fi and I were making plans to meet up with a friend for lunch and London wanderings.
 We finally settled on meeting at Paddington Station as this was the final destination of our friend’s train.
 From there making a decision was relatively easy as a wander to Little Venice was the most logical option.
-After fuelling up with a delicious lunch right next to Paddington Basin we headed along the canal path towards Little Venice.
+After fueling up with a delicious lunch right next to Paddington Basin we headed along the canal path towards Little Venice.

 In all honesty I didn’t know what to expect of the Little Venice area and I guess that’s a good thing.
 As for me no expectations normally lead to good expectations.
 Which was exactly the case here.